Linker (computing): Overview

 For most compilers, each object file is the result of compiling one input source code file.
 When a program comprises multiple object files, the linker combines these files into a unified executable program, resolving the symbols as it goes along.

 Linkers can take objects from a collection called a library or runtime library.
-Most linkers do not include the whole library in the output; they include only the files that are referenced by other object files or libraries.
+Most linkers do not include all the object files in a static library in the output executable; they include only those object files from the library that are referenced by other object files or libraries directly or indirectly.
+But for a shared library, the entire library has to be loaded during runtime as it is not known which functions or methods will be called during runtime.
 Library linking may thus be an iterative process, with some referenced modules requiring additional modules to be linked, and so on.
 Libraries exist for diverse purposes, and one or more system libraries are usually linked in by default.

 The linker also takes care of arranging the objects in a program's address space.
 This may involve relocating code that assumes a specific base address into another base.
 Since a compiler seldom knows where an object will reside, it often assumes a fixed base location (for example, zero).
-Relocating machine code may involve re-targeting of absolute jumps, loads and stores.
+Relocating machine code may involve re-targeting absolute jumps, loads, and stores.

 The executable output by the linker may need another relocation pass when it is finally loaded into memory (just before execution).
 This pass is usually omitted on hardware offering virtual memory: every program is put into its own address space, so there is no conflict even if all programs load at the same base address.
 This pass may also be omitted if the executable is a position independent executable.

-On some Unix variants, such as SINTRAN III, the process performed by a linker (assembling object files into a program) was called loading (as in loading executable code onto a file).
 Additionally, in some operating systems, the same program handles both the jobs of linking and loading a program (dynamic linking).